nestauk/ai_genomics/docs/tech_spec.md

 At its core, the project will create a novel dataset about AI and genomics R&D that we will analyse in order to map its landscape.
 In order to do this, we will collect, enrich and analyse data about research, technology development and business activities and enrich it with information about the geography and character of actors (e.g. researchers, inventors, entrepreneurs) participating in AI genomics R&D and the purpose and influence (e.g. citations, social media reach) of their R&D activities.

-We will analyse these data with Natural Language Processing (NPL) and machine learning methods.
-This will help us tag projects / patents / companies with categories of interest such as the disease areas they target, measure the composition of AI genomics R&D (e.g. key research themes and technological trajectores) and identify emerging trends that might be of particular interest to the project.
+We will analyse these data with Natural Language Processing (NLP) and machine learning methods.
+This will help us tag projects / patents / companies with categories of interest such as the disease areas they target, measure the composition of AI genomics R&D (e.g. key research themes and technological trajectories) and identify emerging trends that might be of particular interest to the project.
 This will also help us create and compare the specialisation profiles of different countries / actors / types of actors (e.g. private sector vs academic researchers).
 Where possible we will benchmark the situation in AI genomics R&D vs. the wider field of genomics.

 As stretch goals, we will explore: